freefrancisco/typst-resume/resume.typ

   "San Francisco, CA",
   "Apr 2018 – Jun 2021",
   [
     - Functional programming in Haskell.
 Wrote simulations/agent based models to generate synthetic data that matches real distributions.
-Evangelized Haskell internally, mentored other developers in the use of Haskell and functional programming techniques.
+Evangelized Haskell internally, mentored other developers on the use of Haskell and functional programming techniques.
     - Machine learning.
 Developed models for synthetic data product, mentored coworkers, led internal machine learning reading group, led team in reinforcement learning competition.
     - Internal entrepreneurship.
 Part of team that took synthetic data product from idea to production.
     - Five patent applications around agent based models and synthetic data, main author in two of them.